 DETROIT, December 17, 2020 - Xenith, the innovative football equipment company, has renewed and expanded its partnership with the Women's Football Alliance (WFA), the largest, most competitive, and fastest growing women's tackle football league in the world.
 Xenith will be the Official Equipment and Uniform Partner of the WFA for the 2021 and 2022 seasons.

-This expanded partnership includes a specific focus on growing the number of women playing football and celebrating those who have paved the way for the athletes of today.
-Xenith will award equipment grants to select WFA teams during each year of the agreement and will be launching a special content series this March during Women’s History Month, focused on notable figures in the WFA’s history.
+The renewed partnership focuses on growing the number of women playing football and celebrating those who have paved the way for the athletes of today.
+Xenith will award equipment grants to select WFA teams during each year of the agreement, and create a special content series focused on notable figures in the WFA's history during Women’s History Month this March.

 "Xenith exists to elevate the athlete’s pursuit in all facets of football – whether that be through playing, training or living – and the WFA shares this mission with us.” said Ryan Sullivan, Xenith CEO.
 “These women pursue excellence on the field of play and in their daily lives, and we are proud to partner with a league that is committed to their community and growing the game of football for all."